martinpetkovski/martinpetkovski.github.io/nst/docs/README.md

 **&#xf093; Update** - All changes to the state inside the editor will be propagated inside the system.

+>[!WARNING]
+Hit the **&#xf093; Update** button as often as possible when making changes.
+If another state is selected without first updating the current state all changes will be lost.
+This behavior is still under development and will change in future releases.

 **&#xf1f8; Delete** - Deletes the state.

 #### &#xf02b; State Name
 All states are uniquely identified by their name.
 A state's name must be unique and must not contain any special characters, reserved words or empty spaces.
 These rules exist because names are used inside expressions to identify the states.
+Right-clicking on the name editing text box will bring up additional text options.

 #### Situation
+The situation is the description of what's going on at some point in time.
+It will show up in the reading area when the state is active.
+The situation is a [standard text input component](#text-input) that can be edited with an external text editor.
+Right-clicking on it will bring up more options.

+>[!TIP]
+The situation content may contain any HTML5 / JS / CSS code you may choose to enter.
+This code will be rendered inside the NST Reader, but not inside the Read in Editor window.

 #### Create Choice button

+Clicking this button will create a new state which will be automatically linked to this state.
+The link is created by automagically adding `IS_HAPPENING [ThisStateName]` in the new state's availability expression.
+The newly created state will then be automatically selected.

 #### Change Expression

+>[!WARNING] This component is still under development and may or may not change in future releases.

 #### Availability Expression

+>[!WARNING] This component is still under development and may or may not change in future releases.

 #### This state depends on

+Lists all the states and properties that this state depends on.
+The dependency might or might not be exclusive.

 #### States dependent on this

+Lists all states that depend on this state.
+The dependency might or might not be exclusive.

 #### Dialog statements